Framework for a Justice-Centered Climate Plan

 - Issue $250 billion over the course of ten years in new National Healthy Communities Climate Bonds and call on Congress to fully fund the creation of a Civilian Climate Corps, which will create 1 million jobs for young Americans, underemployed people, and displaced workers, and will help diversify state and local economies currently dependent on fossil fuel revenues.

 - Support the development of community-led plans with tailored local approaches for every state and US territory to prioritize justice, and lift up the voices of all Americans to address the unique needs of their communities.
-We will especially focus on communities that bear high pollution and poverty burdens, and areas heavily economically dependent on fossil fuel extraction.
-We will support the development of new strategies to reduce pollution while investing in smarter systems and better infrastructure that will increase social cohesion and equity.
+We will especially focus on communities bearing high burdens in both pollution and poverty , as well as areas financially dependent on fossil fuel extraction.
+We will support the development of new strategies to reduce pollution by investing in smarter systems and better infrastructure that will increase social cohesion and equity.

 - Appoint a cabinet-level officer to lead and coordinate federal, state, and local efforts to meet our climate targets and establish a high-level task force of mayors, governors, tribal leaders, and community representatives.
 This task force will inform US climate action and help us achieve international climate commitments.